connexcs/docs/calling-card.md

 Here,

-•	Any customer that exists in database can be selected from the "Customer" dropdown.
+•	Any customer that exists in the database can be selected from the "Customer" dropdown.
-•	While generating the card, its status can be set on the go as available, used, and disabled.
-Each status has its own assigned color.
+•	While generating the card, its status can be set on the go as available, used, or disabled.
+Each status has its own assigned colour.

 3. When the required info is provided, click on "Save" button.